traefik/traefik/docs/content/middlewares/http/compress.md

 ### `minResponseBodyBytes`

+_Optional, Default=1024_

 `minResponseBodyBytes` specifies the minimum amount of bytes a response body must have to be compressed.

-The default value is `1024`, which should be a reasonable value for most cases.

 Responses smaller than the specified values will not be compressed.